CiscoDevNet/terraform-provider-aci/docs/list-resources/remote_site.md

 ## Example Usage ##

 The configuration snippet below shows an example for Remote Site with only required attributes.
+This snippet retrieves a list of all Remote Site objects.

 ```hcl
 list "aci_remote_site" "example" {